syncthing/docs/users/strelaysrv.rst

     Comma separated list of relay pool addresses to join (default "http://relays.syncthing.net/endpoint").
 Blank to disable announcement to
     a pool, thereby remaining a private relay.

+.. cmdoption:: -protocol=<string>

+    Protocol used for listening. 'tcp' for IPv4 and IPv6, 'tcp4' for IPv4, 'tcp6' for IPv6 (default "tcp").

 .. cmdoption:: -provided-by=<string>